Snowdaw/blender-python-geometry-node/README.md

 ```
 import bpy; exec(bpy.data.texts[node["strings"][0].decode()].as_string()) if hasattr(bpy, "enable_py_node") else print("Safeguard: Set bpy.enable_py_node to True to enable Python node execution")
 ```

+After bpy.enable_py_node has been set to True the first String input is the name of the text block that will be executed.

 To enable execution I put the following string in a geometry node tool:
 ```